Words and Pics: Rich Norman

-As can be seen in the pics, the T-shirt section is a solid light to mid-brown colour.
-The NyCo segments are Multicam.
-The T-shirt section is a light, airy DRIFIRE synthetic which is breathable, wicking, fast drying and flame-resistant.
+As can be seen in the pics, the torso of the Combat Shirt is a solid light to mid-brown colour.
+The NyCo arms, yoke and collar are Multicam.
+The torso is a light, airy DRIFIRE synthetic which is breathable, wicking, fast drying and no-drip.
 It retains its shape while exhibiting a degree of stretch; but it is not tight.
-The 50/50 NyCo arms, yoke and collar are composed of a tough 50% polyester, 50% cotton mix.
+The NyCo components are composed of a tough 50% polyester, 50% cotton mix.
 As tough as this stuff is, it’s still superior to 100% cotton for breathability and drying time.

 Fit is awesome.
 The torso feels just like a T-shirt.
 Freedom of movement is ensured by raglan sleeves and articulation at the elbows.
 When you first put it on, it feels good.
 You then realise you have to secure the Velcro adjusters at the cuffs.
 At that point it feels great.
 The adjusters optimise the fit and you’re good to go.

-On to the details…
+On to the feature set:

 Dirt is were it should be:

-Velcro cuff.
 The cuffs are essential to get the shirt’s fit right; a bit like the knee pad adjusters and Velcro tabs are essential to the fit of the G3 Combat Pants.
 Otherwise, you’re in wizard sleeve territory with the shirt.